acoustid/acoustid-server/acoustid/web/pages/database.md

 The AcoustID database includes user-submitted audio fingerprints, their mapping to MusicBrainz IDs and some supporting tables.
-It follows the [structure of the PostgreSQL database][sql] used by the AcoustID server.
+It follows the [structure of the PostgreSQL database][db] used by the AcoustID server.
 Each table is exported in a separate file with the tab-separated text format used by the [`COPY` command][copy].
 At the moment, there are no tools for importing the database dump, it has to be done manually.